finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 npx create-razzle-app razzle-boilerplate
 ```

 Then we're ready to develop Server side rendering React app.
-Let's take a look on project directory that razzle generated.
+Let's take a look on project directory that Razzle generated:

 ```text
 |-- public